rajatcse1/SFDC_Training/Practice/Program/10_Date Time.md

 Sunday 09/02/16 17:51:10

-6. Write a program in C to convert a time_t object to calendar time expressed as Coordinated Universal Time.
+6. Write a program in Apex to convert a time_t object to calendar time expressed as Coordinated Universal Time.

-Expected Output:
+- Expected Output:
 ```

 The calendar time expressed as Coordinated Universal Time is :